by Sirius Fourside

 Steps:

-3. Add 2cups (or more for a less potent product) of your alcohol to the machine.
+- Add 2 cups (or more for a less potent product) of your alcohol to the machine.

-7. Pour your tincture through a coffee filter over a bowl to filter out the tiny particulates.
+- Pour your tincture through some cheesecloth spread out over a bowl to filter out particulates.

 This is 2 cups of tincture that just finished cooking in the Magical Butter Machine